 This article originally appeared at Antoniosocci.com.
 It has been reprinted with permission and formatted for 1P5.

 Antonio Socci is an Italian journalist and author.
-He has worked at Il Sabato and 30 Giorni, and at Giornale,, in collaboration with Il Foglio and Panorama..
+He has worked at Il Sabato and 30 Giorni and at Giornale, in collaboration with Il Foglio and Panorama.
 Since 2004, he has also served as the director of the Perugia Broadcasting Journalism School.
-He is the author of some 15 books, including, The Fourth Secret of Fatima.
+He works for RAI (Radiotelevisione italiana) and is a contributor to the Italian newspaper Libero.
+He is the author of some 15 books, including The Fourth Secret of Fatima.